Cuts and flows of cell complexes: Groups and Lattices

 \begin{definition} The \emph{cocritical group} $K^*(\Sigma)$ is

 \end{definition}

 It is not immediate that the group $K^*(\Sigma)$ is independent of the choice of~$\Omega$; we will prove this independence as part of Theorem~\ref{new-flow-theorem}.
 For the moment, it is at least clear that $K^*(\Sigma)$ is finite, since $\rank\cbd_{d+1}=\rank\Ldu_{d+1}=\rank C_{d+1}(\Omega;\Zz)$.
-In the special case of a graph, the cocritical group coincides with the discriminant group of the lattice generated by the columns of the ``intersection matrix'' defined by Kotani and Sunada~\cite{KS}.
+In the special case of a graph, $\Ldu_{d+1}$ is the ``intersection matrix'' defined by Kotani and Sunada~\cite{KS}.
 (See also~\cite[Sections 2, 3]{Biggs-Crypto}.)

 \begin{remark} As in \cite{Critical}, one can define critical and cocritical groups in every dimension by $K_i(\Sigma)=\tor(C_i(\Sigma;\Zz)/\im\bd_{i+1}\cbd_{i+1})$ and $K^*_i(\Sigma)= \tor(C_i(\Sigma;\Zz)/\im\cbd_i\bd_i)$.
 If the cellular chain complexes of $\Sigma$ and $\Psi$ are algebraically dual (for example, if $\Sigma$ and $\Psi$ are Poincar\'e dual cell structures on a compact orientable $d$-manifold), then $K_i(\Psi)=K_{d-i}^*(\Sigma)$ for all $i$. \end{remark}